Updated Determination of Ellis-Jaffe Sum Rules up to $\rm N^{3}LO$ QCD corrections: NUMERICAL RESULTS AND DISCUSSIONS

-Fig.\ref{fig2} depicts the varying behavior of $\alpha_s$ under different scales.
-The red line represents the APT model, whereas the black dashed line denotes the solution obtained from RGE of Eq.\ref{eq2}.
-A smooth transition of $\alpha_s$ between the low and high-energy regions is achieved by implementing the matching scheme proposed in Ref.\cite{Deur:2014qfa}, i.e., the transition scale for $\alpha_s$ is definitively set at $Q_0 \approx 2.062~\rm GeV$ by enforcing the condition that the first derivatives of $\alpha_s$ coincide at the intersection point of the two distinct energy regions.
+Fig.\ref{figle} depicts the scale running of $\alpha_s$, where the dotted line represents the three-loop APT running and the solid line denotes the solution of three-loop RGE (\ref{eq2}).
+A smooth transition of $\alpha_s$ between the low and high-energy regions is achieved by implementing the matching scheme proposed in Ref.\cite{Deur:2014qfa}, i.e., the transition scale for $\alpha_s$ is definitively set at $Q_0 \approx 1.535~\rm GeV$ by enforcing the condition that the first derivatives of $\alpha_s$ coincide at the intersection point of those two distinct energy regions.